Available with Business Analyst license.

 Note:

-Favorites variables are local to the Data Browser window and are not listed as items in the Catalog pane under Favorites.
+Variables saved as favorites are only listed in the data browser, and are not listed as items in the Catalog pane under Favorites.

 - When you are finished choosing variables, click OK.